I was encouraged to make my first visit to Iceland in March, 1999, by two specific events:

 On that whirlwind three-day trip, together with a family member and friend, we saw the classic Icelandic attractions Thingvellir, Geysir and Gullfoss (collectively, the "Golden Circle"), the Blue Lagoon, and such south coast highlights as Jokullsàrlòn glacial lake, Skógafoss and Seljalandsfoss waterfalls, and Vatnajõkull glacier.
 My passion for Iceland was born.

 Later that year in October, I returned for the first Iceland Airwaves music festival held in an old airplane hangar at the Reykjavik city airport.
 In addition to some great music, I also experienced the exhilarating weekend party scene in Reykjavik.

-Since that first visit, I have returned to Iceland over 20 times to explore more of the beautiful and magical places, to re-connect with old friends there and to make new ones.
+Since that first visit, I have returned to Iceland almost 30 times to explore more of the beautiful and magical places, to re-connect with old friends there and to make new ones.
 Iceland never disappoints and there is always another adventure to be had at the next fork in the road.
 I hope that you enjoy this web site and if there is anything I can do to help you plan your visit, please feel free to contact me.